-For many companies, that will mean keeping the focus on three things: doubling down to support your people, protecting your facilities and physical assets, and minding the messaging and its impact on your brand.
+As we enter into the week of Inauguration, security remains top of mind two weeks after the attack on the US Capitol.
+For many companies, this means keeping the focus on three things: doubling down to support your people, protecting your facilities and physical assets, and minding the messaging and its impact on your brand.

-Many of your employees and customers may already be under extreme stress after months of the pandemic, financial concerns, highlighted attention to social injustice and a noisy political campaign season.
+Many of your employees and customers may already be under extreme stress after months of the pandemic, financial concerns, highlighted attention to social injustice, a noisy political campaign season and security concerns in all 50 states.
 Your actions can help make a real difference to support people who may be fearful.

 To make decisions about keeping workers and customers safe, you’ll want real-time, localized intelligence to know where any problem situations are, such as:

 You’ll also want to stay in touch with your people, meeting them where they are.

 Your plans will vary by site, but one thing is consistent: They won’t help much if they are outdated.

 Global supply chains often reduce costs, but they can be fragile.
 While we don’t usually see this, domestic supply chains may be vulnerable too, particularly in the “last mile.”